FAIR-Chem/fairchem/docs/core/gotchas.md

 You can ignore this warning, it is not important for predictions.

-## Unable to identify OCP trainer
+## Unable to identify ocp trainer

 The trainer is not specified in some checkpoints, and defaults to `forces` which means energy and forces are calculated.
 This is the default for the ASE OCP calculator, and this warning just alerts you it is setting that.

 ```
-WARNING:root:Unable to identify OCP trainer, defaulting to `forces`.
+WARNING:root:Unable to identify ocp trainer, defaulting to `forces`.
 Specify the `trainer` argument into OCPCalculator if otherwise.
 ```

 +++